MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Method

 Obviously, when $t=\infty$ or $t=1$, $\mathbf{D}_{tmp}$ is equivalent to $\mathbf{D}_{cla}$, or $\mathbf{D}_{reg}$, respectively.
 The core idea is to adjust the temperature $t$ during the inference to unify CLAs and REGs.
 For early stages with low-resolution, we set larger $t$ to make the model work as a CLA for a better global distinguishing ability.
 And for later stages with high-resolution, our model tends to use lower $t$ as a REG to smooth local details.
-In practice, we set $\{t^1,t^2,t^3,t^4\}=\{5,2.5,1.5,1\}$\footnote{Such a temperature setting is always fixed for all datasets and instances without data dependency.} and achieve better performance than classification ($t=\infty$), regression ($t=1$), and other consistent settings of $t$.
+In practice, we set $\{t^1,t^2,t^3,t^4\}=\{5,2.5,1.5,1\}$\footnote{ {Such a temperature setting is always fixed for all datasets and instances without data dependency.
+As analyzed in Sec.~\ref{sec:appendix_analysis_of_depth}, this setting may not be the best one, but the difference is not obvious.
+And the critical idea of `classify first, then regress' is the same.}} and achieve better performance than classification ($t=\infty$), regression ($t=1$), and other consistent settings of $t$ as evaluated in Sec.~\ref{sec:aba}.
 Note that $\mathbf{D}_{tmp}$ is only used during testing, as the masked CLA optimized with CE is robust enough for MVS learning.
 Thus, $\mathbf{D}_{cla}$ is adopted in MVSFormer for the training phase.
+Although adjusting the temperature during the testing may suffer from some implications of the discrepancy between the train and test stages, we just tend to regress in the latter stages with only a few nearby depth hypotheses.
+Thus such gap is largely narrowed.
+And our temperature setting is generalized and effective enough for various datasets.
+More details are discussed in Sec.~\ref{sec:appendix_analysis_of_depth}.